As of 2012, PWA Newsletters have been transitioned to our new blog.

 Back to Home

 This web site is only for the purpose of giving general information and is not intended to offer personal financial advice.
 Nothing in these pages shall be construed as offering or disseminating specific financial, retirement, estate, asset protection, tax, or legal advice.
 We DO NOT offer any type of investment advice on-line.
 Nothing in this entire web site shall be construed as an offer to sell, or a solicitation to buy regulated securities.
 Nothing contained in this web site shall be implied or construed as creating a planner / client relationship by virtue of your access to this site and you should not rely on any information contained herein to plan your estate or invest any of your assets.
 You will only be considered a Perpetual Wealth Advisors client by mutual agreement and only after you have executed a client agreement and retained our services.
-Perpetual Wealth Advisors, L.L.C. is a Registered Investment Adviser under the laws of the states of Georgia, Minnesota, Texas, North Carolina, and California (see our FAQ for information on serving residents of other states).
+Perpetual Wealth Advisors, L.L.C. is a Registered Investment Adviser governed under the laws of North Carolina.
+In addition, the firm is registered in Georgia, Minnesota, Texas, and California (see our FAQ for information on serving residents of other states).
 Registration of an Investment Advisor does not imply any level of skill or training.